-Katie grew up on a little farm and was surrounded by an array of animals from a very young age.
-The menagerie included her family dog Sandy and over the years came horses, cows, chickens, sheep and birds.
-Katie says that she doesn’t ever recall a time where she chose her career as a Veterinary Nurse, but is sometimes reminded by her parents of when they first realised she was to one day work with animals.
+Katie says that she doesn’t recall a time where she chose her career as a veterinary nurse.
+But is often reminded by her parents of when they first realised she was to one day work with animals.

 Katie’s career began after completing a week of work experience at the local Brighton Vet.
 Five years later it was time to move on.
-Obtaining a position at a much larger clinic is where Katie found her calling with Emergency and Critical Care and her love of wildlife took off!
+Obtaining a position at a much larger clinic is where Katie found her calling with Emergency and Critical Care.
+It was also where her love of wildlife took off!

-Katie loves working at PVE because of her incredibly passionate colleagues.
+Katie Speer loves working at Perth Vet Emergency because of her incredibly passionate colleagues.
 “Never have I seen a better quality of medicine and care anywhere.
 I thank my lucky stars that I am able to work in a place where I get along so well with everyone, where I learn something new every day and above all, I am in a place where I know I’m making a real difference.”

-Her pets include a beautiful rescue dog named Jazz, who is a black and white Kelpie that enjoys playing fetch and riding shotgun on the farm bike.
-Katie also shares her bedroom with a South West Carpet Python called Ivy, who she credits with giving the best hugs!
-Only recently she has said goodbye to three of her orphan kangaroo joeys after months of hand raising, as they make their way back out into the wild.
+Her pets include a beautiful rescue dog named Jazz, a black and white Kelpie that enjoys playing fetch and riding shotgun on the farm bike.
+Katie also shares her bedroom with Ivy a South West Carpet Python, who she credits with giving the best hugs!